-A native of Philadelphia, Steven Glanzmann took up the trumpet at age nine and began arranging and composing in his teens.
-While studying architecture at Spring Garden College, he finished his first symphony and began writing many more works.
-In 1987 he began studying music education at Penn State University.
-While there he became manager/librarian for the PSU Wind Ensemble, and he concentrated on jazz studies.
-He graduated from Penn State University with a Bachelor of Arts degree in Integrative Arts, and he later attended West Chester University for graduate studies in music theory.
-In addition to working for the Curtis Institute of Music as a music cataloger, Mr. Glanzmann also worked for the Philadelphia International Music Festival, J.W.
+A native of Philadelphia, Steven Glanzmann took up the trumpet at age nine and began arranging and composing in his early teens.
+While studying architecture at Spring Garden College, he finished his first symphony and has since composed many works.
+In 1983 he was soloist for the Black Watch Drum and Bugle Corps.
+In 1987 he began studying music education at Penn State University (PSU).
+While concentrating on music education and jazz studies, he became manager/librarian for the PSU Wind Ensemble.
+He graduated from PSU with a Bachelor of Arts degree in Integrative Arts, and he later attended West Chester University for graduate studies in music theory.
+In addition to working for the Curtis Institute of Music as a music cataloger, Mr. Glanzmann also worked for the Philadelphia International Music Festival for five summers.
+During the years 1991 to 1999 he worked for J.W.
 Pepper & Son in Paoli, the European American Music Distributors Corporation in Paoli, and the music rental department of the Theodore Presser Company in Bryn Mawr.
 After serving five years as a part-time intern, he became a full-time librarian of The Philadelphia Orchestra in January 2003.
-Since the Orchestra’s 2007-08 season, he has also presented many PreConcert Conversations prior to the Orchestra’s subscription concerts.
+In the past he has presented many PreConcert Conversations prior to the Orchestra’s subscription concerts.
+Mr. Glanzmann is humbled to continually interact with the world’s very best conductors, composers, instrumentalists, and actors.
+He is most grateful to patrons that support The Philadelphia Orchestra.